ReDI-School/js-berlin-2019-fall/slides/lesson12.md

 ### arrays and objects

-the difference between arrays and objects is that values in arrays don't need a name.
+The difference between arrays and objects is that values in arrays don't need a name.

 ```js
 // the property called 'age' has a value of 25